-3Qs: Many questions remain in meningitis outbreakOctober 18th, 2012 in Diseases, Conditions, Syndromes /
+3Qs: Many questions remain in meningitis outbreakOctober 18, 2012 by Angela Herring in Medicine & Health / Diseases, Conditions, Syndromes

 In recent weeks, an outbreak of fungal meningitis has infected more than 200 people and killed 15.
 The infection was traced back to a steroidal injection prepared at a compounding pharmacy based in Framingham, Mass., and on Tuesday criminal investigators from the Food and Drug Administration were reportedly at the facility as part of the ongoing investigation.
 Northeastern University news office asked Jack Reynolds, dean of the School of Pharmacy, to explain the symptoms of the rare disease and to address the future regulation of compounding pharmacies.

 What is fungal meningitis and how is it different from the more common bacterial version?
 How does it affect the body, both in terms of symptoms and biochemical mechanisms?

 Meningitis is a condition marked by inflammation of the membranes surrounding the brain and spinal cord.
 Common symptoms include headache, fever, stiff neck, weakness, slurred speech and confusion.
 Bacteria and viruses are the most typical causes of meningitis and symptoms often come on very quickly.
 By contrast, fungal meningitis is rare—seen most often in individuals with compromised immune systems—and symptoms are slower to appear following exposure.